Manager’s Message – May 2023

-At Northern Wasco County PUD, we recognize Electrical Safety Month every May, but we also know the importance of practicing safety year-round.
-From our line crews to you, we recognize everyone has a part to play in prioritizing safety.
+Northern Wasco County PUD recognizes Electrical Safety Month every May, but our workers know the importance of practicing safety year-round.
+From PUD crews to our consumers, everyone has a part in prioritizing safety.

 Electricity is an integral part of modern life.
 Given the prevalence of electrical devices,